DaltonHart/Flask-Templates/README.md

 ### The App

-We are going to recreate one of my favorite websites!
+We are going to recreate some the the basic features of one of my favorite websites!
 Reddit.

-in app.py:
+In app.py:

 ```py
 from flask import Flask, g